 Even the high-capacity inkjet cartridges give you around 500 black-and-white or 450 color pages.
 Compare this to Epson’s EcoTank printers, which forego traditional ink cartridges in favor of their refillable high-capacity tanks.
 The EcoTank can pump out 11,000 black-and-white pages or 8,500 in color out of the box.

 5. It’s not worth having a printer if I don’t use it very often

 The convenience is worth it.
 If you rely on outside printers, you’ll have to run out to office supply stores, hotels, or public libraries.
 Since they charge you a little bit per page, you’ll still pay a good chunk of cash over time.

 Here’s a helpful maintenance tip.
-Even if you don’t use your printer very often, you’ll want to make sure it runs in tip-top shape, so you’re not struggling with tech issues when you really need it.
-Your best bet is printing at least one sheet once a month.
+Even if you don’t use your printer very often, you’ll want to make sure it runs in tip-top shape so you’re not struggling with tech issues when you need it.
+Your best bet is to print at least one sheet once a month.

 Bonus: Upgrade to the printer Kim loves

 Having a personal printer is so convenient.
 You can print coupons, the kids’ homework and important documents for work, all from the comfort of your home.

 The downside?
 Expensive ink cartridges — unless you purchase an Epson EcoTank printer.
 They come with a ridiculous amount of ink right in the box — enough to print a whopping 6,000 color pages.